bleuchtang/torfilter_ynh/README.md

 a tor software on their computer (Torbrowser or Tails for instance).
 You can authorized device to access to Internet through the web interface.
 These devices will access to internet through the internal tor client of the internet cube.
-If someone connect to the Tor wifi and is not allowed to access to Internet and doesn't have a tor application on his computer, he will be redirect to a captive portal when he open a web browser and go to any web site.
+If someone was connected to the Tor wifi, he doesn't have a tor application on his computer, and is not allowed to access to Internet, he will be redirect to a captive portal.

 Schema with an iptables point of view: